openkruise/kruise/docs/proposals/20210628-workloadspread.md

 If WorkloadSpread changes its subset maxReplicas, Pods will not be recreated, but WorkloadSpread will adjust deletion-cost annotation through the above algorithm.

 To change scheduleStrategy of WorkloadSpread will keep the deletion-cost annotation of Pod.

+### MissingReplicas consistency

+Webhook will select suitable subset to inject pod by checking whether missingReplicas of the subset > 0.
+Therefore, the consistency of missingReplicas is very important.

+We determine the observedGeneration == CR generation to guarantee the newest CR and observedWorkloadGeneration == workload generation to guarantee the newest workload instance when the webhook is mutating Pod.

+Sometimes the kruise informer may have a bigger latency, which will cause the webhook to get two generations are all old data.
+It may cause some error when the webhook is mutating Pod.

 ## Caution
 When you adjust the subset's maxReplicas, you need to trigger the workload's rollout to make the existing Pods meeting the new topology spread.